MakoPhil/MakoBlog/README.md

 # MakoBlog
 An SPA blog with a ASP.NET Core WebAPI backend and an Angular 7 front-end.

+This is just a wee project I'm chipping away at in my (limited) free time.

 ## Philosophy
 ### Simplicity
 It's a blog, not a CMS.
 A Minimum Viable Product (MVP) approach will ensure that it works with *just enough* to get running, with more flashy features added over time.
-Will have support for core blogging functionality including RSS, an externally accessible API, and customisable user profiles.
+Will have support for core blogging functionality including RSS, an externally accessible API, multiple languages, and customisable user profiles.
 With that said...

 ### Extensibility
 Additional features should be easy to add, allowing administrators to customise their blog as they see fit.